 7 Ways to fix the Google Photos not backing up issue

-While working with Google Photos, it is common that photos not syncing for unknown reasons.
+While working with Google Photos, it is common that photos not syncing and Google Photos stopped backing up for unknown reasons.
 If you are facing this problem, please keep reading.
 7 feasible methods can help you get rid of this problem.

 1. Go to Google Photos on your device firstly, and sign in with your Google account.